oneapi-community/awesome-oneapi/README.md

 ### AI - Machine Learning
 * [Performance and Portability Evaluation of the K-Means Algorithm on SYCL with CPU-GPU architectures](https://github.com/artecs-group/k-means) - This work uses the k-means algorithm to asses the performance portability of one of the most advanced implementations of the literature He-Vialle over different programming models (DPC++ CUDA OpenMP) and multi-vendor CPU-GPU architectures.
+* [DQRM](https://anonymous.4open.science/r/Deep_Quantized_Recommendation_Model_DQRM-6B4D) - Deep Quantized Recommendation Model (DQRM) is a recommendation framework that is small, powerful in inference, and efficient to train.

 ### AI - Natural Language Processing
 * [Gavin AI](https://github.com/Gavin-Development/GavinTraining) - Gavin AI is a project created by Scot_Survivor (Joshua Shiells) ShmarvDogg which aims to have English human like conversations through the use of AI and ML.
 Gavin works on the Transformer architecture however Performer FNet architectures are being investigated for better scaling.